What is Zeebe?

 Yes, of course!
 We often talk about Zeebe in the context of the microservices orchestration use case because it’s a problem Zeebe solves really well, but Zeebe can be applied to use cases beyond microservices orchestration.

 Zeebe is a workflow engine that handles a wide range of high-throughput use cases.
 Here are some of Zeebe’s general characteristics:

 - Zeebe was designed with large-scale workflows in mind (think tens or hundreds of thousands of new workflow instances per second).
 Zeebe does not rely on an external database and instead stores data in the form of an immutable log directly on the servers where Zeebe is deployed; this architecture is key to Zeebe’s ability to handle high throughput and to scale horizontally.

 - Currently, all communication between Zeebe brokers and external services is handled by Zeebe’s clients.
-Zeebe’s client protocol is programming language-agnostic, meaning that clients can be created in just about any programming language.
+Zeebe’s client protocol is programming language-agnostic, meaning that clients can be generated easily in many common programming language.